dadrian/dadrian.io/content/blog/posts/reasons-to-go-to-grad-school.md

 [psqs]: https://factorable.net
 [zakir]: https://zakird.com

 [^1]: This is certainly easier said than done, and is a topic for a different post.
 You probably shouldn't take my advice on this anyway, since my CV would not get me a faculty job.
 This advice is also very computer-science specific, and if you're not a white male, you're going to have a [harder time][sexism].
+If you're applying to grad schools and considering a faculty career, definitely talk to senior grad students and assistant professors about what hiring is like in your field.
 [^2]: Some schools, such as Stanford, have tenure-track teaching faculty positions.
 Others, such as Michigan, have salaried non-adjunct lecturer positions.
 [^4]: This is standard in STEM fields.
 If you're paying for your own PhD, you are being exploited.
 [^3]: What I say about Master's degrees is _very_ computer science specific, and does not apply to other fields.